Last Updated on February 5, 2022

 Also see: How to do a UCC search in Connecticut

-Information on the Connecticut (CO) SOS
+Information on the Connecticut SOS

 The Office:

-The Connecticut Secretary of the State is an elected constitutional official of the state.
+The Connecticut Secretary of the State is an elected constitutional officer of the state.
 The office is one of the highest government institutions in Connecticut.
 It is the official keeper of a wide range of government documents and public records in the state.

 Functions: